 - Physical abuse

 - Sexual violence and sexual harassment

 - Sexting and

 - Initiation/hazing type violence and rituals

 - Bullying (including cyberbullying) and

 - Upskirting

 - Abuse within intimate partner relationships

 All of these behaviours are not acceptable and it will be taken seriously.
-There is a zero-tolerance approach to all forms of child-on-child abuse.
+There is a zero tolerance approach to all forms of peer on peer abuse.